 Provisions were challenging to obtain for the early settlers.
 There were only two or three gristmills within ten miles of the Norris home, and they were inferior flouring establishments, often out of repair.
 John Shaw, at one time, took his oxen and cart loaded with grist for every family in the township, driving eighty miles to Erie, Pennsylvania, to have grinding done.

 In 1809, Caleb Eddy built a gristmill, the first in the township.
-The first tavern keeper in the township was David Bunnel, who opened his tavern before the war of 1812.
+The first tavern keeper in the area was David Bunnel, who opened his tavern before the war of 1812.

 The War of 1812 created a great deal of anxiety among the settlers, but they remained intent on clearing the land.
 However, all recognized the vital importance of the conflict.
 With various tales of battles and the murderous exploits of the native population, the residents left their homes but later returned to continue clearing and planting as before.

 Later, the pioneers heard dull thunder from the northwest.
 "That's Perry," went from mouth to mouth, and twenty or thirty men raced to the lake, hoping to catch a view of the conflict.
 They looked in the direction of the sound, but the fight was seventy-five miles away, and they could only realize that a battle was on.
 Hour after hour, they listened.
 After a while, the shots died out, and all was still.
 The anxious listeners returned to their home to pass a restless, sleepless night.
 The next morning, a rider brought the news that Perry had won and that invasion need no longer feared.